topfreegames/pitaya/docs/communication.md

 ### Handler

 Each Pitaya server can register multiple handler structures, as long as they have different names.
 Each structure can have multiple methods and Pitaya will choose the right structure and methods based on the called route.
-After the method